The 9 Best Hotels in the Bahamas

-It’s impossible not to fall in love with the Bahamas, a string of islands and cays dominated by vibrant coral reefs, secluded beaches, world heritage sites, and historic villages each more charming than the last.
+It’s impossible not to fall in love with the Bahamas, a string of islands and cays home to colorful coral reefs, sheltered beaches, world heritage sites, and historic villages each more charming than the last.
 While its 30 inhabited islands are rife with beach-chic hotels and impressive resorts, only a few properties edge out the rest.
-Read on for the 8 best hotels in the Bahamas.
+Read on for the 9 best hotels in the Bahamas.

 You might feel as though you’ve been marooned on Kamalame Cay, a tiny private island off the coast of Andros thick with mangrove trees—but in the best kind of way.
 Just 19 airy villas, kitted out with Indonesian furniture, muslin-draped windows, and sunny wraparound decks, sit on the beach, where staff bend to your every need—be it snorkeling a nearby reef, having a candlelit dinner on the three-mile beach, or being escorted to the dock for a luxurious oil massage at the overwater spa.

 The oldest dive resort in the Bahamas is a beloved classic on Andros, and we’re not just talking about its renowned bonefish guides or wreck diving tours.
 Loyal visitors—mostly snorkelers, anglers, divers, and outdoorsy types—return year after year to the comfort of its 20 rustic garden cabins, kitted out with Androsia batik fabrics and pine, and sense of community felt during communal meals at the main lodge and happy hour at the beachside bar—not to mention the all-inclusive rate that keeps things simple.
 What else is included: rental equipment for biking, snorkeling, paddle-boarding, and kayaking, as well as a dive course for inexperienced guests looking to get their feet wet.